How Does Car Insurance Work?

 - Comprehensive coverage covers damage to your car from theft, vandalism, natural disasters or other situations that aren't a collision.
 Despite the name, it doesn't cover everything.
 For example, personal items stolen out of your car are not covered.

-However, it may not be worth it to get this coverage if you have a cheaper car that's valued at about four to six times the policy's yearly cost.
+The only time it may not be worth it to get this coverage is if you have a cheaper car that's valued at about four to six times the policy's yearly cost.

 Personal injury protection and MedPay